fo76utils/fo76utils/doc/render.md

 * **-ssaa INT**: Render at 2<sup>N</sup> (double or quadruple) resolution and downsample.
 * **-w FORMID**: Form ID of world, cell, or object to render.
 A table of game and DLC world form IDs can be found in [SConstruct.maps](../SConstruct.maps).
 * **-f INT**: Select output format, 0: 24-bit RGB (default), 1: 32-bit A8R8G8B8, 2: 32-bit A2R10G10B10.
-* **-rq INT**: Set render quality and flags (0 to 255, defaults to 0), using a sum of any of the following values:
+* **-rq INT**: Set render quality and flags (0 to 511, defaults to 0), using a sum of any of the following values:
   * 1: Enable the use of pre-combined meshes (same as **-scol 1**).
   * 2: Render all supported object types other than decals (same as **-a**).
   * 0, 4, 8, or 12: Render quality from lowest to highest, 0 uses diffuse textures only on terrain and objects, 4 enables normal mapping, 8 also enables PBR on objects only, 12 enables PBR on terrain as well.
-  * 16: Disable the use of effect materials.
-  * 32: Disable built-in exclude patterns for effect meshes.
+  * 16: Enable actors, this is only partly implemented and may not work correctly.
-  * 64: Enable the rendering of decals (TXST objects), only if **render** has been built with the ENABLE\_TXST\_DECALS macro set to 1.
+  * 32: Enable the rendering of decals (TXST objects), only if **render** has been built with the ENABLE\_TXST\_DECALS macro set to 1.
 This requires an additional buffer for normals, increasing memory usage from 8 to 12 bytes per pixel.
-  * 128: Enable marker objects.
+  * 64: Enable marker objects.
+  * 128: Disable built-in exclude patterns for effect meshes.
+  * 256: Disable the use of effect materials.
 * **-watermask BOOL**: Render water mask, non-water surfaces are made transparent or black.

 Values in hexadecimal format (prefixed with 0x) are accepted by **-w** and **-rq**.